Emin Bayram: Return to Galatasaray

 Bayram became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

 Westerlo (loan)

 On 6 September 2023, Bayram signed for Westerlo on a season-long loan.

 Westerlo

-On July 30, 2024, Galatasaray announced that Bayram was transferred to the Belgian representative Westerlo team for a transfer fee of €4,000.000.
+On 30 July 2024, Galatasaray announced that Bayram was transferred to the Belgian representative Westerlo team for a transfer fee of €4,000.000.

+Başakşehir

+On 10 July 2026, Bayram returned to Turkey and signed a four-year contract with Başakşehir.